news

 Cassius was placed in an induced coma, and died on Sunday, October 23.
 He was 15.

-The 15-year-old's family has shared this photo of Cassius in hospital, to raise awareness as they fight for justice.
+The 15-year-old's family has shared this photo of Cassius in hospital.
 Image: GoFundMe.

 ADVERTISEMENT